vodaioan03/battleship/README.md

 4. **Debug Mode:** If you want to activate debug mode, press the `F1` key during the game.

+5. **Two Interface:**: You can play with GUI or UI based game.
+You cand change this in the 'settings.properties'.

 **START GAME**
 ![Start](https://i.imgur.com/Y8WBV4L.png)